Doveymd/100-days-of-code/log.md

 **Thoughts**I finished my first project only to find my next on ready.
 So, tomorrow, we shall make a portfolio.

 **Link(s) to work**:http://codepen.io/Doveymd/full/OWJoVG/

+Day5:Jan 8 2017

+Today's Progress: Started the portfolio.
+It is just the basic layout.

+Thoughts I look forward to tackling each section at a time.
+My goal is to finish on section each day at least (Hopefully more).

+Link(s) to work:http://codepen.io/Doveymd/full/OWJoVG/